Hidden Attractions in Izu (Izu Peninsula)

 Izu Peninsula (Izu Hanto)

-In Izu peninsula, there are old towns with a long history, have developed as a hot spring resort in traditional Japanese style, where historical buildings can be found to this day.
+In Izu peninsula, there are old towns with a long history, have developed as a hot spring resort in traditional Japanese style, where historical buildings remain to this day.
 Izu also has pilgrimage sites with a history over 800 years, and traveling around to different temples; some are nestled along the shoreline, some others are in the tranquil forest, is another tourist attraction in Izu.

 Features of Izu - by area

-To find out attractions in Izu, here presented is the information on Izu peninsula divided into 4 areas, A,B,C, and D.
+To find out attractions in Izu, here presented is the information on Izu peninsula could be divided into 4 areas, A,B,C, and D.

 Eastern Izu (Higashi Izu Area)